-(18) "Limited English proficient" has the same meaning as in the Elementary and Secondary Education Act, 20 USC § 9101(25).
+(19) "Limited English proficient" has the same meaning as in the Elementary and Secondary Education Act, 20 USC § 9101(25).

-(19) "Mediation" means a voluntary process in which an impartial mediator assists and facilitates two or more parties to a controversy in reaching a mutually acceptable resolution of the controversy and includes all contacts between a mediator and any party or agent of a party, until such a time as a resolution is agreed to by the parties or the mediation process is terminated.
+(20) "Mediation" means a voluntary process in which an impartial mediator assists and facilitates two or more parties to a controversy in reaching a mutually acceptable resolution of the controversy and includes all contacts between a mediator and any party or agent of a party, until such a time as a resolution is agreed to by the parties or the mediation process is terminated.

-(20) "Medical statement" means a written statement issued by a physician licensed by a State Board of Medical Examiners.
+(21) “Medical examination” means an examination conducted by:

+(a) A physician licensed under ORS chapter 677 or by the appropriate authority in another state;

+(b) A naturopathic physician licensed under ORS chapter 685 or by the appropriate authority in another state;

+(c) A nurse practitioner licensed under ORS 678.375 to 678.390 or by the appropriate authority

+in another state; or

+(d) A physician assistant licensed under ORS 677.505 to 677.525 or by the appropriate authority in another state.

-(21) "Native language", when used with respect to a person who is limited English proficient, means the language normally used by that person or, in the case of a child, the language normally used by the parent of the child.
-For an individual with deafness, blindness, deafblindness or no written language, the term means the mode of communication normally used by the person (such as sign language, Braille, or oral communication).
-In direct contact with a child, the term means the language normally used by the child.
+(22) "Native language", when used with respect to a person who is limited English proficient, means the following:

+(a) The language normally used by that individual, or, in the case of a child, the language normally used by the parents of the child, except as in (b) of this section.

+(b) In all direct contact with a child (including evaluation of the child), the language normally used by the child in the home or learning environment.

+(A) For an individual with deafness or blindness, or for an individual with no written language, the mode of communication is that normally used by the individual (such as sign language, Braille, or oral communication).

-(22) "Parent" means:
+(23) "Parent" means: